charcoalyy/netflix-ish/README.md

 - customized client-side validation that responds readily to user input was implemented
 - small feedback animations were added to better guide the user
 - the site is responsive to different screen sizes
+- data on new users are sent to local storage
 - all buttons are clickable!